Why Online Practitioner Communities Are a Valuable Professional Resource

 Learning to build online communities founded on shared professional development

-Delivering courses and programs both in public-facing massive open online courses (MOOCs) and within closed corporate courses has taught us much about building learner communities.
-The following are some lessons learned that may be useful for other educators and managers.
+Delivering courses and programs in public-facing massive open online courses (MOOCs) and within closed corporate courses has taught us much about building learner communities.
+The following are some lessons that may be useful for other educators and managers.

 1. In-course and in-program activities to grow a community.